bharathi023/fb-graph-api/README.md

 connect to you facebook details using fb api. using your access token you can access your details and also make change on your facebook account.
 #install
-pip install facebook
+$pip install facebook

-pip install requests
+$ pip install requests